hemonto839/super-fly-flutter-flame/README.md

     # Android (device or emulator)
     flutter build apk --release
         # it will provide a link, dowload it and play
+    # GameAPK Folder
+        # Enter the gameapk folder, check a file name Super Fly install it and enjoy the game

 ## 🔧 Configuration
 Tune gameplay in lib/config.dart (spawn rate, base speeds, margins).